LOCAL SURGEON TRAVELS TO CHICAGO FOR CONTINUED EDUCATIONAL DEVELOPMENT WITH ORTHOPAEDIC SPORTS MEDICINE UPDATES

 About Dr. John L. Todd

-Dr. John Todd, Medical Director of The Shoulder Center at Baldwin Bone & Joint, P.C., is a board-certified orthopedic surgeon who is fellowship trained in both shoulder reconstruction and sports medicine.
+Dr. John Todd, Medical Director of The Shoulder Center at Baldwin Bone & Joint, P.C., is a board-certified orthopaedic surgeon who is fellowship trained in both shoulder reconstruction and sports medicine.
 Dr. Todd has been in practice for more than 20 years, and his primary clinical focus is non-operative and operative care of the shoulder.
-He has dedicated his career to helping patients with both chronic degenerative problems and injuries of the shoulder as part of Baldwin Bone & Joint – a group of fellowship-trained orthopedic specialists.
+He has dedicated his career to helping patients with both chronic degenerative problems and injuries of the shoulder as part of Baldwin Bone & Joint – a group of fellowship-trained orthopaedic specialists.
 The Shoulder Center has office locations in Daphne and Orange Beach, AL. For more information, call 251.625.2663 or visit theshouldercenter.net.

 About The American Orthopaedic Society For Sports (AOSSM)